Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms

+$\BB\in\Gamma$ is $\Theta$-totally rigid if it is fixed by any automorphism of some complete boolean algebra in $\Gamma$ which absorbs $\BB$ using an arrow in $\Theta$.
+We can formulate this property in purely categorical terms as follows: \begin{quote} $\BB$ object of $\Gamma$ is $\Theta$-totally rigid if for all $\QQ\in\Gamma$ there is at most one arrow $i:\BB\to\QQ$ in $\Theta$. \end{quote} We show that in the presence of class many supercompact cardinals, the class of $\SSP$-totally rigid partial orders is dense in $\UU^{\SSP}$ (Theorem~\ref{thm:distrSSP*}).

+\item We show that the cut off $\UU^{\SSP}_\delta=\UU^{\SSP}\cap V_\delta$ of this category forcing at a rank initial segment $\delta$ which is an inaccessible limit of $<\delta$-supercompact cardinals is an $\SSP$-totally rigid partial order which belongs to $\SSP$ and which absorbs all forcings in $\SSP\cap V_\delta$ (Theorem~\ref{thm:univ1}.\ref{thm:univ1-1}). \item We also show that $\UU^{\SSP}_\delta$ forces $\MM^{++}$ in case $\delta$ is a supercompact limit of $<\delta$-supercompact cardinals (Theorem~\ref{thm:univ1}.\ref{thm:univ1-2}). \item We show that the quotient of the category forcing $(\UU^{\SSP})^V$ with respect to a generic filter $G$ for any of its elements $\BB\in\SSP^V$ is the category forcing $(\UU^{\SSP})^{V[G]}$ as computed in the generic extension $V[G]$ (see Theorem~\ref{lem:univ4}, where it is also given a precise definition of this statement). \end{enumerate}

+\item In section~\ref{subsec:nortow} we sum up the relevant facts about towers of normal ideals we shall need in order to formulate the results of section~\ref{sec:MM+++}.

-\item A third part where we introduce and analyze the forcing axiom $\MM^{+++}$.
-First we observe that in the presence of class many Woodin cardinals the forcing axiom $\MM^{++}$ can be formulated as the assertion that the class of \emph{presaturated towers} is dense in the category forcing $\UU^{\SSP,\SSP}$.
+\item Section~\ref{sec:MM+++} introduces and analyzes the forcing axiom $\MM^{+++}$.
+First we observe that in the presence of class many Woodin cardinals the forcing axiom $\MM^{++}$ can be formulated as the assertion that the class of \emph{presaturated towers} is dense in the category forcing $\UU^{\SSP}$.
 What can be said about the intersection of the class of totally rigid posets and the class of presaturated towers?
-Can this intersection be still a dense class in $\UU^{\SSP,\SSP}$?
-Can $\UU_\delta$ belong to this intersection for some $\delta$?
-The forcing axiom $\MM^{+++}$ arises as a positive answer to these questions and is a slight strengthening of the assertion that the class of presaturated tower forcings which are also totally rigid is dense in $\UU^{\SSP,\SSP}$.
+Can this intersection be still a dense class in $\UU^{\SSP}$?
+Can $\UU^{\SSP}_\delta$ belong to this intersection for some $\delta$?
+The forcing axiom $\MM^{+++}$ arises as a positive answer to these questions and is a slight strengthening of the assertion that the class of presaturated tower forcings which are also totally rigid is dense in the category forcing $\UU^{\SSP}$.

-We first prove our main generic absoluteness result, i.e. that over any model of $\MM^{+++}+$\emph{large cardinals} any stationary set preserving forcing which preserves $\MM^{+++}$ does not change the theory of $L([\Ord]^{\leq\aleph_1})$ with parameters in $P(\omega_1)$.
-Then we turn to the proof of the consistency of $\MM^{+++}$ showing that any of the standard forcing methods to produce a model of $\MM^{++}$ collapsing an inaccessible $\delta$ to become $\omega_2$ actually produces a model of $\MM^{+++}$ provided that $\delta$ is a super huge cardinal.
+We first prove our main generic absoluteness result, i.e. that over any model of $\MM^{+++}+$\emph{large cardinals} any stationary set preserving forcing which preserves $\MM^{+++}$ does not change the theory of $L([\Ord]^{\leq\aleph_1})$ with parameters in $P(\omega_1)$ (Theorem~\ref{cor:absres}).
+Then we turn to the proof of the consistency of $\MM^{+++}$ showing that any of the standard forcing methods to produce a model of $\MM^{++}$ collapsing an inaccessible $\delta$ to become $\omega_2$ actually produces a model of $\MM^{+++}$ provided that $\delta$ is a super huge cardinal (Corollary~\ref{cor:MMM-easy}, and Theorem~\ref{thm:CONMM+++}).
+In particular Theorem~\ref{thm:CONMM+++} provides a rather extensive sample of notions which can be used to apply the generic absoluteness result.